icon-community/icon.community/content/learn/databases-and-distributed-systems/index.md

 ### Parallel execution

 Parallel execution is the simultaneous execution of tasks.
+In a parallel execution system, independent instructions run simultaneously.
+This requires coordination and synchronization between tasks, determination of independent instructions, and management of the distribution of tasks and data across the computing resources.

 ### Concurrency controls